-We’re in trouble when we game all day, deluding ourselves that we’re developing real-world relationships, but we don’t leave the house unless we need groceries.
+When we game all day, deluding ourselves that we’re developing real-world relationships, but we don’t leave the house unless we need groceries, we’re in trouble.

-When my son was nine or ten and wanted to watch an adult movie with lots of violence and sex, he calmly explained to me that he understood it wasn’t real, it was just TV, so it was okay for him to watch.
-I calmly explained back that, yes, a part of his mind realized that it wasn’t real, but that other parts of his mind didn’t.
+My son was nine or ten and wanted to watch an adult movie with lots of violence and sex.
+He calmly explained to me that he understood it wasn’t real, it was just TV, so it was okay for him to watch.
+I calmly explained back that, yes, a part of his mind realized that it wasn’t real.
+But other parts of his mind didn’t.
 And that, combined with the assault on his emotions, could make him desensitized to the point where dangerous sex and unnecessary violence would start to seem reasonable.
-I won on that one, but barely.
-He had prepared his arguments well.
+I won on that one, but barely because he had prepared his arguments well.

 Victor Frankl, a brilliant psychiatrist and author, was imprisoned in Auschwitz during World War II.
 In his classic book, Man’s Search for Meaning, he detailed his imprisonment and the impact it had on his psyche.
 With repetitive exposure, his initial repulsion at seeing other prisoners tortured or killed morphed into resigned acceptance and the ability to return to his soup without a second thought.
 We can become desensitized to appalling or unimaginable behaviors and experiences if we’re exposed enough.

 We have access to every form of media.
-One way to tell if we’re exposing ourselves to what we need is as simple as asking ourselves how we are feeling.
+One way to tell if we’re exposing ourselves to what we need is as simple as asking ourselves how we feel.
 If we’re angry or depressed or feeling empty, those feelings are giving us valuable information.
 And it is not that the world sucks.
 Although it does, at times, suck.
-Uncomfortable feelings tell us that we need to find support, or information, or reassurance, from someone or something that isn’t in the hole with us.
+Uncomfortable feelings tell us that we need to do something different.
+Maybe find support, or information, or reassurance, from someone or something that isn’t in the hole with us.

 We need a wide range of positive and nurturing people and resources in our lives.
 If we establish that kind of base, we can capitalize on the wealth of positive, wise, growth-producing information available to us at the other end of a phone call, over coffee, or at the push of a button.

 The solution is twofold.
-Break the self-defeating and immobilizing habits of repetitive thinking by inputting new information every day and filtering the input judiciously.
+Break the self-defeating and immobilizing habits of repetitive thinking by inputting new information every day.
+Filter the input judiciously.
 Pay exquisite attention to what you accept, and challenge what doesn’t ring true.
-Secondly, expand your worldview and your capabilities by surrounding yourself with people who are smarter, wiser, and know more than you do.
+Secondly, expand your worldview and your capabilities, by surrounding yourself with people who are smarter, wiser, and know more than you do.

 We can’t know what we don’t know before we know it.
 But what we don’t know, somebody else does.